sodafoundation/documentation/learning/dashboard/Group-5/OPSG5.md

 3. Wait for the download to start and finish.

-4. After the VS Code has finsihed downloading go through the setup process by clicking next and wait for it to download.
+4. After the VS Code has finisihed downloading go through the setup process by clicking next and wait for it to download.

 # How to install Angular Snippets extensions in VS Code